Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/pre-requisites/index.md

 :material-keyboard-return: __CoAL__

 ---
 CoAL (CosmoTech Acceleration Library) provides a set of tools and utilities to accelerate CosmoTech solution development.

 Installing CoAL gives access to two CLIs: `csm-data` for data management and `csm-orc` for orchestration workflows.
-Note: CoAL depends on the csm-orc project for full functionality.

 ---
 <footer markdown>